-In NetWitness Platform 11.3 and later, the ESA Correlation service replaces the Event Stream Analysis service and is also known as ESA Correlation Server.
+In NetWitness 11.3 and later, the ESA Correlation service replaces the Event Stream Analysis service and is also known as ESA Correlation Server.
 The ESA Correlation service provides the same services as the Event Stream Analysis service with the added benefit of enabling you to specify different data sources for your ESA correlation rules.
 Like the Event Stream Analysis service, the ESA Correlation service installs on the ESA Primary and ESA Secondary host types.

 The second service is the Contexthub Server service, which provides enrichment lookup capabilities in the Respond and Investigate views.
 It runs only on an ESA Primary host.
 For information, see the Context Hub Configuration Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+Go to the NetWitness All Versions Documents page and find NetWitness Platform guides to troubleshoot issues.